...

 Final Notes: Saying Thank You is a Vital Life Skill

-As far as life goes, being able to say thank you properly is essential.
-Even if you are giving a paid lecture, presentation thank you notes give your audience a sense of importance for being a part of your work process.
+As far as life goes, saying thank you properly is essential.
+Even if you are giving a paid lecture or presentation, thank you notes give your audience a sense of importance for participating in your work process.

 An asset every public speaker has after overcoming the fear of public speaking is their ability to express gratitude to their audience for the time they spent listening.